 Most membership processes help new members balance time with the organization and other commitments.
 Many students equate the time commitment to another 3-unit course with weekly new member meetings, readings on organization history and ritual and external events.
 Academics are always a priority.
 If you ever feel your academic responsibilities are being compromised you should reach out to your new member educator/dean/intake coordinator with concerns or a staff member of the Fraternity and Sorority Advising team.

-The University of California, Berkeley has a zero tolerance hazing policy.
+Hazing is not permitted at the University of California, Berkeley.
 Hazing does not reflect or support the core values of the University of California, Berkeley or the CalGreeks fraternity and sorority community.
 Hazing is detrimental to the individual, the group, and the community.
 Hazing can be a violation of the (inter)national fraternity and sorority organizations, UC Berkeley, the State of California, and/or federal laws/policies.

 Hazing is defined as: